MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/partition-gpu.md

 ### Prerequisites for PowerShell

 If you're using PowerShell to provision GPU partitioning, you must run all PowerShell commands as the Administrator user.

-See <inser_hyperlink_to_PS_gallery>.
+For detailed usage about the PowerShell commands, see the [Add-VMGpuPartitionAdapter](/powershell/module/hyper-v/add-vmgpupartitionadapter?view=windowsserver2022-ps), [Get-VMGpuPartitionAdapter](/powershell/module/hyper-v/get-vmgpupartitionadapter?view=windowsserver2022-ps), and [Remove-VMGpuPartitionAdapter](/powershell/module/hyper-v/remove-vmgpupartitionadapter?view=windowsserver2022-ps) reference documentation.

 ## GPU partitioning caveats